FIWARE/tutorials.Historic-Context-Flume/README.md

   -H 'fiware-service: openiot' \
   -H 'fiware-servicepath: /' \
   -d '{
-  "description": "Notify Cygnus of all context changes", "subject": {
+  "description": "Notify Cygnus of all context changes for MySQL on port 5050", "subject": {
     "entities": [
       {